mslycn/my-home-assistant-haos-project/README.md

 - [Gladys](https://github.com/GladysProject/Gladys) - Open source program which runs on your Raspberry Pi.
 - [SmartThings](https://www.smartthings.com/) - Commercial home automation hub by Samsung.

-## Local Voice in Home Assistant os
+## Local Voice in Home Assistant OS

 _Other amazingly awesome lists that can be found on the great and dangerous interwebs._